Skip to main content

 How much does tenant insurance cost in Canada?

-So what is the average cost of renters insurance?
-Renters insurance across Canada typically ranges between $19 to $50 each month, but this will depend on a number of different factors.
+Renters insurance across Canada typically ranges between $19 to $50 each month, but this will depend on a number of different factors, such as the property type, location and your insurance history.
 Be sure to compare renters insurance quotes before you purchase a policy to make sure you get the best rate on the market.

 There are multiple factors that can impact the cost of your tenant insurance policy.
-Here are the primary factors you should be aware of so you can better understand the quoting process for your policy.
+Here are the primary factors you should be aware of to better understand the quoting process for your policy.

 A studio apartment comes with different risks than a basement unit.
 So your provider will take your property type into account when calculating your tenant insurance rate.